cypheron/xna_rpkgman/README.md

-## Remote Package Manager (v0.1) by XNA
+## Remote Package Manager by XNA

 This is a lightweight installation manager for pkg files.
 It comes with a fully dynamic front-end using only jquery, jquery-ui and js-cookie (for storing tasks).
-NodeJS/NPM is the only component required to run the server.
+NodeJS/NPM is the only component required to run the webserver.

 The manager can run on a headless server (no desktop needed).
 Ideally this server should be have direct and fast access to pkg files!